14 May Should I Floss Daily? The Answer May Surprise You

 We’ve established that it’s important to floss once a day.
 However, does it matter when you floss?
 Should you brush your teeth first or floss first?
 As long as you are doing a thorough job of both brushing and flossing, the order in which you do those tasks is irrelevant.

-Many dentists recommend flossing first as flossing removes the food debris from between your teeth.
+Dentists recommend flossing first as flossing removes the food debris from between your teeth.
 When you follow flossing by brushing your teeth, you are able to brush all of that loosened debris away.

 On the other hand, many recommend brushing first as it gets rid of all the loose debris and leaves less to floss.
 Brushing first may also be desirable as it leaves you with a fresh mouth to then floss.

-Despite common disagreements on the order of your oral hygiene routine, most dentists agree that flossing is most effective when done in the evening after your last meal.
+Should I floss before or after eating?
+Dentists agree that flossing is most effective when done in the evening after your last meal.
 This will prevent food debris from staying trapped between your teeth overnight.

 At the end of the day, the sequence is not important.
 Once you find a routine that works well for you, stick with it!
 As long as you both brush your teeth and floss daily, you are on the right path to optimal oral hygiene.